Learn to DevArt: Learning to draw shapes with CSS for website makers. #LearnInPublic

 You might be wondering, yes but why this creates a triangle?
 I actually also wondered that too.
 To understand why this works I just added different colors to all the borders, and this is what happened:

-As the div does not have a width and height the borders expand doing a natural triangle shape, until they reach the center of the rectangle.
+the borders expand doing a natural triangle shape, until they reach the center of the rectangle.
 So that when we add a triangle doing:

 border-left: 60px solid transparent;